celo-org/docs/docs/getting-started/wallets/using-metamask-with-celo/programmatic-setup.md

 ---
-title: Programmatic Setup
+title: MetaMask Programmatic Setup on Celo
+description: How dApp developers can use MetaMask to interact with the Celo network.
 ---

 import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'

+# Programmatic Setup

-See this guide if you're a dApp developer and want your users to use MetaMask to interact with the Celo network.
+How dApp developers can use MetaMask to interact with the Celo network.

-## **Summary**
+___

+## How to Add Celo to MetaMask

 For dApp Developers interested in using MetaMask with Celo, we encourage doing the following 3 things, which are described in detail in the below sections.